Become a Human Resources Generalist

-These generalists oversee a wide spectrum of human resources responsibilities and activities.
-Depending on the size of the company, these professionals may manage multiple functions, including recruitment and orientation processes for new employees, benefits administration, employee relations, regulatory compliance, training and performance management.
+Human resources generalists oversee a wide spectrum of human resources responsibilities and activities.
+Depending on the size of the company, these professionals may manage multiple functions, including recruitment and orientation processes for new employees, benefits administration, employee relations, regulatory compliance, training, and performance management.
 Travel may be required to recruit new employees.

 |Degree Field||Human resources|